nodejs/node/doc/api/tls.md

 * Returns: {Object}

-Returns the bound address, the address family name, and port of the underlying socket as reported by the operating system.
-Returns an object with three properties, e.g.
+Returns the bound `address`, the address `family` name, and `port` of the underlying socket as reported by the operating system:
-`{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`
+`{ port: 12346, family: 'IPv4', address: '127.0.0.1' }`.

 ### tlsSocket.authorizationError
 <!-- YAML